GursherBaath/Biofeedback-Anxiety-Reduction-System-Capstone/README.md

 # Biofeedback-Anxiety-Reduction-System-Capstone
 ![System Diagram](Images/Logo.png)

 _CalmCoach_ provides a clinically validated method of promoting calm, known as Heart Rate Variability Biofeedback.
 Heart rate rises and falls with inhalation and exhalation.
-Increasing this heart rate variability is associated with parasympathetic nervous system activation. _CalmCoach_ provides real-time feedback enabling the user to adjust breathing to maximize their variability and induce calm.
-The user simply clips the device to their finger, and _CalmCoach_ does the rest.
+Increasing the amplitude of this rise and fall, activates the parasympathetic nervous system. _CalmCoach_ provides real-time feedback to adjust the user's breathing pattern and maximize their amplitude to induce calm.
+Simply clip the device to your finger, and _CalmCoach_ does the rest.

 ### CalmCoach App
 <img src="./Images/RSA_Amplitude2.gif" height="600"> <img src="./Images/Navigation2.gif" height="600">